That time of year - again.

 And even more hours hunting for the same information to reread it because they didn't remember it when they read it the first time round.

-Yet now for the measly cost of a few Schmackos you can delegate your daily reading to your dog, freeing you up to focus on much more important work tasks like keeping your Facebook site up to date.
+Yet now for the measly cost of a few Schmackos you can delegate your daily reading to your dog, freeing you up to focus on much more important work tasks like Facebook and Twitter.

 This is truly one of the most cutting-edge and effective speed reading techniques known to man and hound alike.